-(p.e), a noise less than 10 Hz/channel at 25°C has been measured coming from photocathode thermochanics (assembly and alignment of the tube and the optical coupler), electronics (rearrangement of the back plane connectors) and light tightness (injection of black, high voltage resistant resin in the space between the tube and its housing).
+The PMT's have been customized by Hamamatsu to our requests.
+Modifications had to do with mechanics (assembly and alignment of the tube with the optical coupler), electronics (rearrangement of the back plane connectors) and light tightness (injection of black, high voltage resistant resin in the space between the tube and its housing).